 Different firms require different minimum investments, but most online companies usually have no minimum.
 Others will waive them if you set up automatic monthly contributions.
-This is smart to do because once you set this up, you don’t have to think about it except maybe once a year, when you might increase the investment amount if the IRS raises the contribution limit.
-Your account will automatically build over time, and you will effectively be paying yourself first.
+Regular contributions are smart to do because once you set this up, you don’t have to think about it except maybe once a year, when you might increase the investment amount if the IRS raises the contribution limit.
+Your account will automatically build over time,.

-Because the 2019 contribution limit is $6,000, that’s the most you can contribute over the course of a year.
+Because the 2020 contribution limit is $6,000, that’s the most you can contribute over the course of a year.
 If you can afford to contribute $500 a month, you will reach the limit after 12 months.
-The IRS also allows you to contribute to last year’s IRA, and you have until mid-April, then taxes are due, to invest in an IRA for the previous calendar year.
+The IRS also allows you to contribute to last year’s IRA, and you have until mid-April, when taxes are due, to invest for the previous calendar year.
 For example, you can make contributions for the 2019 tax year right up to April 15, 2020.
 Then for 2020’s contributions, the deadline is tax day in 2021.

 Of course, if you can’t contribute $500 a month, contribute what you can.
 In the end, Littell says, “contribute and invest over the long haul and investors will get gobs of tax-free growth.”